erikyao/erikyao.github.io/_posts/2016-01-09-basic-graph-algorithms.md

 We can see SCCs as equivalence classes of $~$.

-For any directed graph $G$, the strong component graph $scc(G)$ is another directed graph obtained by contracting each strong component of $G$ to a single (meta-)vertex and collapsing parallel edges.
+For any digraph $G$, the strong component graph $scc(G)$ is another digraph obtained by contracting each strong component of $G$ to a single (meta-)vertex and collapsing parallel edges.

 Let $C$ be any strong component of $G$ that is a sink in $scc(G)$; we call $C$ a _**sink component**_.
 Every vertex in $C$ can reach every other vertex in $C$, so a depth-first search from any vertex in $C$ visits every vertex in $C$.
 On the other hand, because $C$ is a sink component, there is no edge from $C$ to any other strong component, so a depth-first search starting in $C$ visits only vertices in $C$.